-Chicago") in a stock-for-stock acquisition.
-Concurrent with the acquisition of Hub Chicago, Hub Group completed the initial public offering of 4,261,250 shares of its Class A common stock (the "Class A Common Stock").
-Through a series of acquisitions, Hub Group now owns a 65% partnership interest in Hub Group Distribution Services ("Hub Distribution"), which performs certain logistics functions, and wholly-owns each of its other operating subsidiaries (each of the operating subsidiaries and Hub Distribution are an "Operating Company" and collectively are the "Operating Companies").
-Unless the context otherwise requires, references to "Hub Group" or the "Company" include Hub Chicago and the Operating Companies and their respective subsidiaries.
+Through a series of acquisitions, Hub Group now owns a 65% partnership interest in Hub Distribution and wholly-owns each of its other operating subsidiaries.
+Unless the context otherwise requires, references to "Hub Group" or the "Company" include the Hubs, Hub Distribution and their respective subsidiaries.